 Oregon Health Authority, Maternal and Child Health.
 2012.
 Oregon Home Visiting Needs Assessment Report.
 Salem, OR: Oregon Health Authority.
 73 pp., exec. summ.
 (6 pp.)

-This document summarizes background and methods of Oregon's home visiting needs assessment.
-It describes the number and percent of Oregonians affected by the outcomes or risk factors specified by the federal Maternal, Infant, and Early Childhood Home Visiting program.
-Additional topics include the number of pregnant women and infants and children in need of home visiting, the degree of difficulty getting services, the needs of families served by home visiting and how often the needs were met, and how home visiting services meet families' needs.
+This document summarizes methods used in Oregon's home visiting needs assessment and also provides background.
+It describes the number and percentage of Oregonians affected by the outcomes or risk factors specified by the federal Maternal, Infant, and Early Childhood Home Visiting program.
+Additional topics include the number of pregnant women, infants and children in need of home visiting; how difficult it is to access services; the needs of families served by home visiting and how often the needs were met; and how home visiting services meet families' needs.

 Pew Center on the States and National Academy for State Health Policy.
 2012.
 Medicaid Financing of Early Childhood Home Visiting Programs: Options, Opportunities, and Challenges.
 Washington, DC: Pew Center on the States.
 62 pp.

 This report examines how states are using (or could use) Medicaid to finance home visiting services.
 The report discusses findings from a literature review, a scan of state policies and practices, and an expert panel meeting on both currently used and potential mechanisms through which Medicaid could pay for home visiting.
 Six case studies illustrating states' experiences are included.